heimy2000/SAGE/README.md

 ## 📌Introducing SAGE 🎉

-Welcome to SAGE!
-The main contributions of our work are as follows:
-- We propose the SAGE framework which represents an innovative approach that allows for dynamic and real-time memory updates within multi-agent systems.
-- We design a novel role-playing mechanism for precise task allocation and enhanced agent communication, significantly boosting overall performance and cooperation.
-- We evaluated the fine-tuned TinyAgent models across multiple agent tasks, finding that in certain scenarios, their performance rivals that of advanced LLMs like GPT-4 and agentlm ~\cite{zeng2023agenttuning}, demonstrating the potential efficiency and capabilities of compact models.

 If you're looking for an older version of a similar project, you can find it here.